 An applicant's academic history is carefully assessed with the objective of answering the question, "Does the applicant's past academic performance generate confidence in his/her ability to succeed in the veterinary curriculum?"
 To answer this question, the following factors are taken into consideration:

-• GPA: Applicants are evaluated on their undergraduate and graduate grades.
-A minimum GPA is not required.
-The average GPA of admitted students is approximately 3.5- 3.7.
+GPA: Applicants are evaluated on their undergraduate and graduate grades.
+For the 2024/25 cycle, we have instituted a 3.0 or higher science GPA requirement for our non-resident applicants.
+We will be utilizing the science GPA calculated by VMCAS.
+There is no GPA requirement for Oregon residents or WICHE applicants.
+The average GPA of admitted students is approximately 3.5- 3.8.
 Performance in science and prerequisite courses is carefully reviewed.

 2) Demonstration of qualities deemed valuable in a veterinarian